 An outbreak of Novel Coronavirus (2019-nCoV), is spreading globally.
 The disease that affects the upper respiratory tract has been found to spread through direct contact with an affected person.
 The chance of contracting the virus increases with physical contact with a patient, or if the infected person coughs or sneezes in your presence.
 Thus prevention of Coronavirus should be given utmost importance in the current scenario.

 As there is still no cure for 2019-nCoV, prevention is the best way to control the disease.
-A few actions practised daily will greatly reduce the risk of you or your family members getting sick with the Coronavirus.
+A few actions practiced daily will greatly reduce the risk of you or your family members getting sick with the Coronavirus.
+However, you can still stay indoors and make the most of your time with positive effects of quarantine.

 Here’s What You Can Do To Prevent Coronavirus: